How to Become a Sheriff: Career Education and Training Information

 Some law enforcement agencies require police officers to complete an associate or bachelor's degree program.
 Sheriffs could also be required to hold a degree.
 Relevant programs are available in law enforcement or criminal justice.
 Coursework includes topics in criminal law and procedures, the juvenile justice system, forensics, criminal theory, investigation procedures, basic defense tactics and patrol operations.

 - Become an intern for the sheriff's department.
 Undergraduate criminal justice and law enforcement students can get work experience through internship opportunities.
-Some schools even state that graduates who complete these program components can improve their job prospects.
+By completing an internship, graduates may improve their job prospects.

 Step 3: Get Work Experience

-To be eligible for sheriff elections, the majority of jurisdictions require candidates to have anywhere from 1-5 years of prior experience in the law enforcement or criminal justice fields.
-Candidates can fulfill these experience requirements by working on the police force.
+To be eligible for sheriff elections, the majority of jurisdictions require candidates to have anywhere from one to five years of prior experience in the law enforcement or criminal justice fields.
+Candidates can fulfill this experience requirement by working on the police force.
 In some cases, significant experience as a judge will suffice, while other jurisdictions allow candidates to substitute education for up to four years of experience.

 - Be a project leader.
 Sheriff positions entail supervisory responsibilities, so job candidates might want to acquire management experience.
 Consider working as the head officer on an investigation or volunteering to supervise community outreach programs, such as neighborhood watches.